open-mmlab/Amphion/egs/vc/README.md

-# Amphion Singing Voice Cloning (VC) Recipe
+# Amphion Singing Voice Conversion (VC) Recipe

 ## Quick Start

-We provide a **[beginner recipe](Noro)** to demonstrate how to train a cutting edge SVC model.
+We provide a **[beginner recipe](Noro)** to demonstrate how to train a cutting edge VC model.
 Specifically, it is an official implementation of the paper "NORO: A Noise-Robust One-Shot Voice Conversion System with Hidden Speaker Representation Capabilities".

 ## Supported Model Architectures